kitimark/timeloc/README.md

 ## Error Messages

-The analyzer produces two types of error messages:
+The analyzer produces three types of error messages:

 1. For direct method calls:
    ```